Our services include:-

 Social Groups and events

 We run Social Groups, where people with sight loss can meet regularly, have a cuppa and chat, enjoy a quiz, and games.
 Sometimes, groups go out for a meal.
 We provide events for children with sight loss jointly with staff at Calderdale Council, like percussion workshops, Xmas parties, and groupwork for young people.
 We operate one-off activities and day trips, for instance, ten pin bowling, or to Millstones of Harrogate.
 The Local Eating Out (LEO) group goes out to local eateries every month to enjoy a decent evening, review the service, and in the process, gently help restaurants to work with people who have sight loss.

 We hope to soon roll out a two day training course for adults with sight loss, and sometimes family members.
 This course will help people understand more about support available, and time-saving solutions you can just take a way, and get on with life

 Engaging with the local community

-We engage with town planners, and where we believe they are making mistakes that will impact on our members, we campaign for changes – for example, use of blended steps in the Piece Hall. ((insert steps photo near here).
+We engage with town planners, and campaign for changes to improve the local environment for people with sight loss, highlighting difficulties for example, the use of blended steps in the Piece Hall.

 We publish a quarterly newsletter (INSERT LINK HERE) for all members, and supply local with it, so the people we work with know what activities are coming up